getdirty75/asymetrics/src/articles/asymetrics-mixtape-14-matteo-fava.md

 #### 14th edition of the Asymetrics Mixtapes:

-### An exclusive, killer selection of original rare records from 1960s to 1980s Caribbean - courtesy of professional digger & film-maker [Matteo Fava](https://www.instagram.com/selectordread_/) !
+### An exclusive, killer selection of original rare Caribbean records from the 1960s to 1980s - courtesy of professional digger & film-maker [Matteo Fava](https://www.instagram.com/selectordread_/) !

 <br>